 In a conventional war against a serious enemy, US planes would be facing almost entirely Sukhoi fighters, and more specifically the Su-27 and its numerous derivatives.
 These Russian aircraft are designed to evade and outmaneuver their American counterparts, and do this rather well.
 An F-35 pilot will find that he is only able to down one or if lucky, two enemy aircraft before needing to return to base and rearm.

 An F-35 pilot may use all of his missiles but fail to win the engagement, leading him to retreat from enemy jets that have missiles left over.
 Since the F-35 is slower and less maneuverable than its Russian and Chinese counterparts, it may be chased down and destroyed.
-This means the F-35 is fairly weak and vulnerable in air-to-air engagements and only wields an upper hand when in greater numbers, despite being much more expensive than the enemy jets it would encounter.
+This means the F-35 is somewhat vulnerable in air-to-air engagements, wielding a strong upper hand when in greater numbers.

 Hopefully the military continues its slow but steady return to the conventional doctrine of superior firepower, instead of hedging all bets on the unproven and questionable reliability of all-aspect stealth, such as that utilized in the F-35 and F-22.